2002 PBA Commissioner's Cup finals

 The 2002 Samsung-PBA Commissioner's Cup finals was the best-of-7 basketball championship series of the 2002 PBA Commissioner's Cup and the conclusion of the conference's playoffs.
 The Red Bull Thunder and Talk 'N Text Phone Pals played for the 82nd championship contested by the league.

 Red Bull win their 2nd PBA title and retain the crown they won in the same conference last season with a 4-3 series victory over the Talk 'N Text.
+As of 2026, it is the only team to win back-to-back Commissioner's Cup championships.

 Willie Miller won on his first season MVP and first finals MVP in Commissioner's Cup finals.